Kage-233/kage-233.github.io/_pages/about.md

   - /about.html
 ---

-I am a undergraduate student in [Fudan University](https://www.fudan.edu.cn/), majoring in Statistics, [School of Management](https://www.fdsm.fudan.edu.cn/).
+I am an undergraduate student in [Fudan University](https://www.fudan.edu.cn/), majoring in Statistics, [School of Management](https://www.fdsm.fudan.edu.cn/).

-I am proficient in Python programming, business analysis, and model establishing, with expertise in applying these skills to address complex real-world problems.
+I am interested in Python programming, business analysis, and model establishing, with expertise in applying these skills to address complex real-world problems.

 You can find my resume here: [Shu Kunjun's Resume](assets/resume.pdf)